-Red wiggler worms (scientific name Eisenia fetida) are very efficient at breaking down food scraps and generating "castings" (worm poop) that are an excellent soil amendment for house plants and gardens.
+Worm composting, or vermicomposting, is the use of worms to turn food scraps into "castings."
+Worm castings (worm poop) are an excellent soil amendment for house plants and gardens.

-To start composting with worms, you need just a few basic materials:
+To compost with worms, you need these materials:

 Red wiggler worms (scientific name Eisenia fetida) are the preferred species for vermicomposting.
 They do well in environments with lots of organic matter at temperatures between 55 and 75 degrees Fahrenheit.
 Red wigglers will not usually survive below 32 or above 85 degrees Fahrenheit, so keep your worm bin indoors.
 Common garden worms will not survive in a worm bin.

-You may find someone in your community who is already vermicomposting that could give you some worms to get started (try posting on Front Porch Forum).
+Ask around (try Front Porch Forum) to see if there are local vermicomposters who would be willing to share worms with you.
 Red wiggler worms can also be purchased at some bait shops, or from suppliers such as Gardener's Supply Company (VT), the Worm Ladies (RI), Red Worm Composting, Planet Natural, or The Worm Farm.
 When purchasing worms, ensure that the species you are purchasing is Eisenia fetida.

-Ready-made worm bins such as the Worm Factory the VermiHut or the Worm Farm Composter are available for purchase.
-You can also make a worm bin out of one or more plastic tubs or buckets by drilling holes in them for air flow and drainage.
-See the instructions below for one method.
-There are lots of other examples and instructions for do-it-yourself worm bin available online.
-Feel free to get creative with the materials you have on hand!
-Just make sure your bin has ventilation and a way of preventing buildup of excess liquid.
+Ready-made worm bins are available for purchase, such as the Worm Factory, the VermiHut, or the Worm Farm Composter.
+You can also make your own worm bin out of one or more plastic tubs or buckets.
+There are lots of examples of do-it-yourself worm bins available online.
+Get creative with the materials you have on hand!

 Feed your worms mostly scraps from fruit and vegetables.
 Chopping scraps into smaller pieces or freezing and thawing the scraps before feeding to the worms can help speed up decompostion and reduce potential for odors.